dapritchard/kochan-shell-programming-solutions/README.md

-It gets complicated though: although the editions are nearly identical in context, a short introduction from the 3rd edition is counted as a chapter whereas in the 4th edition it is not considered to be a chapter, so as a consequence the indexing of the chapters is off by 1.
+It gets complicated though: although the editions are nearly identical in context, a short introduction from the 3rd edition is counted as a chapter whereas in the 4th edition it is not considered to be a chapter, and consequently the indexing of the chapters is off by 1.
 However, since I was working out of the 4th edition book since this is what I had the physical copy of, it was easier for me to refer to the chapters and page numbers from the 4th edition as opposed to the 3rd (and since page numbers of the electronic version